Multi-Partite Output Regulation of Multi-Agent Systems: Introduction

 \subsection{Motivation and Literature Review}

 Considering the studies on distributed control of multi-agent systems (MASs), two main frameworks become distinguishable: cooperative \cite{cai2022cooperative} and bipartite \cite{6329411},\cite{Sekercioglu2025}.
-The most recognized problems of both frameworks include consensus, formation tracking, and output regulation.
+The recognized problems of both frameworks include consensus and output regulation.
 Regardless of the problem, MASs have a common objective in the cooperative framework, whereas they potentially have two opposed objectives in the bipartite framework.

-This article is mainly motivated by the need for a flexible framework that extends beyond cooperation and bipartition within MASs to accommodate multiple, shifting mission objectives in adverse operating environments.
-For example, consider networked uninhabited aerial vehicles (UAVs) tasked with suppressing and destroying enemy air defense \cite{hoehn2022unmanned}.
+This article is motivated by the need for a flexible framework that extends beyond cooperation and bipartition within MASs to accommodate multiple, shifting mission objectives in adverse operating environments.
+For example, consider networked uninhabited aerial vehicles (UAVs) tasked with suppressing opponent air defense \cite{hoehn2022unmanned}.
 During this operation, having the flexibility to achieve arbitrarily changing formations is paramount to avoid radars while maximizing damage.
-Given that the output regulation problems for MASs allow high-order nonidentical agent dynamics and contain typical cooperative control problems such as leader-following consensus and formation tracking, we propose the multi-partite output regulation problem (MORP) to enhance tactical flexibility of MASs.
+Given that the output regulation problems for MASs allow high-order nonidentical agent dynamics and contain typical cooperative control problems, such as leader-following consensus, we propose the multi-partite output regulation problem (MORP) to enhance tactical flexibility of MASs.
 The MORP includes the cooperative output regulation problem (CORP) and the bipartite output regulation problem (BORP) as special cases.

-Analogous to the output regulation problem, the CORP has been mainly treated using feedforward\cite{su2012cooperative, su2012cooperative_switch, cai2017adaptive, lu2017cooperativeMaobin, 10891994} and internal model \cite{kawamura2020distributed, sarsilmaz2021distributed, koru2020cooperative, koru2022regional, 10540292} approaches.
-In the former, the feedforward gain of each agent is based on the solution of the regulator equations, which are linear matrix equations (LMEs) determined by the exosystem and agent dynamics, making it not robust to parameter uncertainties.
+Analogous to the output regulation problem, the CORP has been mainly treated using feedforward \cite{su2012cooperative, su2012cooperative_switch, cai2017adaptive, lu2017cooperativeMaobin, 10891994} and internal model \cite{kawamura2020distributed, sarsilmaz2021distributed, koru2020cooperative, koru2022regional, 10540292} approaches.
+In the former, the feedforward gain of each agent is based on a solution pair of the regulator equations, which are linear matrix equations (LMEs) determined by the exosystem and agent dynamics, making it not robust to parameter uncertainties.
 While the latter is known to be robust against small parameter variations, it cannot be applied when the transmission zeros condition does not hold.